About the Coronavirus

 Older people and people of all ages with severe underlying health conditions - like heart disease, lung disease, and diabetes, for example - seem to be at higher risk of developing serious COVID-19 illness.

 Protecting Yourself & Your Family

-Everyone can do their part to help us respond to this public health threat.
+Everyone can do their part to help to stay safe and healthy.
 CDC recommends following everyday preventative actions to stay healthy:

 - Avoid close contact with people who are sick.

 - Avoid touching your eyes, nose, and mouth.

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.

 - Clean and disinfect frequently touched objects and surfaces using a regular household cleaning spray or wipe.

 - Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom, before eating, and after blowing your nose, coughing, or sneezing.

 - If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.
 Always wash hands with soap and water if hands are visibly dirty.